keboola/connection-docs/templates/media-cashflow/media-cashflow.md

 {: .image-popup}
 ![Name Template](/templates/media-cashflow/name-template.png)

-Now it's time to configure the template.
+Then you will configure the template:

 {: .image-popup}
 ![Flow](/templates/media-cashflow/flow.png)

-1. **Data extractions** – in the first section, you will select one or multiple data sources (extractors) that will provide all available data.
+1. **Data extractions** – First, you will select one or multiple data sources (extractors) that will provide all available data.
 See more details in the section [Data Sources](/templates/media-cashflow/#data-sources) below.

-2. **Snowflake SQL** – prepares all data to be sent to the data app.
+3. **Snowflake SQL** – Then the data will be repared so it can be sent to the data app.

-3. **Data app deployment** – This data app (third section) visualizes the campaign spending across various advertising platforms.
-It displays both the total budget and the budget spend per client on different advertising platforms.
-Additionally, the app provides users with the capability to input or modify budgets for specific clients and choose the advertising platforms for which the specific budget will be applied.
-These changes are promptly saved to storage and become accessible for subsequent data refreshes from advertising campaigns.
+4. **Data app deployment**

-After authorising at least one data source, click **Configure** in the **Data App** box to run it.
+   - After authorising at least one data source, click **Configure** in the **Data App** box.
 You will need to provide your Keboola Token to do so.
-Once you enter, you can save the configuration and start using the app.
+   - Once you enter, **save** the configuration and start using the app.
+   - The data app will visualize the campaign spending across various advertising platforms.
+It will display both the total budget and the budget spend per client on different advertising platforms.
+Additionally, the app will provide you with the capability to input or modify budgets for specific clients and choose the advertising platforms for which the specific budget will be applied.
+   - These changes will be promptly saved to storage and become accessible for subsequent data refreshes from advertising campaigns.

 {: .image-popup}
 ![Configure Data App](/templates/media-cashflow/configure-data-app.png)